puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 function to parse our EPP template file and use the resulting string as the value for the `content` parameter.

-This `epp()` function takes two arguments: first, a file reference in the format `'<MODULE>/<TEMPLATE_NAME>'` that specifies the template file you want to use.
-Second a hash of variable names and values you want to pass to the template.
+This `epp()` function takes two arguments: First, a file reference in the format `'<MODULE>/<TEMPLATE_NAME>'` that specifies the template file to use.
+Second a hash of variable names and values to pass to the template.

 To avoid cramming all our variables into the `epp()` function, we'll put them